-Set in 18th century Japan, 47 Ronin tells the story of a group of samurai trying to avenge the death of their former master.
+Set in 18th century Japan, 47 Ronin tells the story of a group of samurai seeking to avenge the death of their former master.
 The directorial debut (and only feature film to date) of Carl Rinsch, it was poorly received by film critics and movie-goers, in the U.S. and Japan alike – despite high expectations.

 This version is already the seventh adaptation of this historical epic story (but the first Hollywood version).
 The casting of star actors like Keanu Reeves or Hiroyuki Sanada obviously didn’t manage to attract a wider audience.

 Spy Game (2001)

 Supported by great acting performances, an ingenious script and skilful editing, Spy Game is one of our favourite spy movies.
 Even if you don’t agree, you have to acknowledge that it has a specific and unique charm.
-Brad Pitt turned down the main role of The Bourne Identity to come work on this movie with Tony Scott, whom he met on the set of True Romance in 1993 (two years after working with the other Scott brother in Thelma & Louise).
+Brad Pitt turned down the main role of The Bourne Identity to work on this movie with Tony Scott, whom he met on the set of True Romance in 1993 (two years after working with the other Scott brother in Thelma & Louise).

 The Martian (2015)

 Talking about Ridley.
 Based on a novel by Andy Weir, The Martian tells the story of an astronaut stranded on Mars after his team left him for dead and his struggle to survive.
 Directed by Ridley Scott, starring an impressive set of actors including Matt Damon, Jessica Chastain, Kirsten Wiig, Jeff Daniels, Sean Bean, Kate Mara and Chiwetel Ejiofor, it was nominated for several Academy Awards (Best Lead Actor, Best Motion Picture, Best Writing) and was, overall, well received.

 Although partly shot in the U.S. (California, Texas) and in Wadi Rum, Jordan, it includes many scenes shot in Hungary.
 This is the case, for instance, of the interiors of NASA’s headquarters.
 The buildings of the movie’s NASA HQ and the Chinese space centre are actually both located in Budapest, a few minutes away from each other.
 Shooting also took place in the Korda Filmpark and in Etyek, 30 km from Budapest.